Embrace the Truth

 First, take a moment and imagine Jesus is thinking about you.
 If you were gut-level honest, what do you think he feels when you come to his mind?
 What do you think he would want to say to you?

-Many Christians assume God feels angry, frustrated or disappointed with them.
+Many Christians assume God feels angry, frustrated, or disappointed with them.
 That's because they think their sin and failure are what catch God’s attention.
 Therefore, they imagine Jesus would give them some kind of advice, correction, or rebuke to help straighten them out.
 Not true.
 God sees our sin but that’s not what catches his attention if you’re in Christ.
-Like any good father, he feels love and delight when he thinks about you (Dr. David Benner).
+Like any good father, he feels love and delight when he thinks about you.
+(Try reading Dr. David Benner's book Surrender to Love for more insight into this topic.)

 Listen to what God thinks and feels for his people (and for you) even when their sin is causing the Lord to discipline them: “‘Oh!
 Ephraim [Israel] is my dear, dear son, my child in whom I take pleasure!
 Every time I mention his name, my heart bursts with longing for him!
 Everything in me cries out for him.
 Softly and tenderly I wait for him.’
 God’s Decree” (Jer.
-31:20 msg).
+31:20 MSG).
 And God says through another prophet, "The Lord your God is with you, the Mighty Warrior who saves.
-He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing.
-(Zephaniah 3:17)."
+He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing" (Zeph.
+3:17).
 God sings over you.
 That's what he thinks and feels about you.

 Grace means “unmerited favor.”
 If you’re in Christ, God has poured out his grace on you.
 He favors you.
 He loves you.
 His heart is moved with compassion for you and your struggles.
 Read and reflect on Luke 15:3–24 to understand how God feels about you.
 Consider what the Good Shepherd, the woman, and the Father feel in these stories.